 1. On your TFTP server, rename the file to c1130-k9w7-tar.default.

 2. Change the IP address of your TFTP server to 10.0.0.2.
 You can leave the gateway blank.

-3. Unplug the AP.
+4. Unplug the AP.
 Press and hold the AP’s Mode button with a paperclip while plugging the AP back in.
-Hold the button pressed for about 20 seconds until the LED turns red.
+Hold the button pressed for about 20 seconds until the right-hand Radio LED turns red.

 If you have a console interface, you can see the AP start loading the image.
-But even if you don’t, watch the TFTP server to make sure it downloads it.
+But even if you don’t, watch the TFTP server to make sure it downloads it, which takes about five minutes.
 When the download finishes, the access point will reboot and should be in autonomous mode (assuming that’s the mode your source AP is in).

-One of the articles says that the firmware reload does not change settings, but I had already done a factory reset, so at this point I was able to access the AP’s web interface as well as use
+One of the articles says that the firmware reload does not change settings, but I had already done a factory reset (see below), so at this point I was able to access the AP’s web interface as well as use

 config t from the CLI.
 (Use Telnet to get to the CLI; SSH is disabled by default.)